-23. NON-CONTROLLING INTERESTS
+24. NON-CONTROLLING INTERESTS

 The Company has non-controlling interests of 25% of Truform Metal Fabrication Ltd., located in Canada, and 10% with Studiotech Poland Sp. z.o.o., located in Poland.
-The Company also has a non-controlling interest of 27% of Ease Live AS, located in Norway, whose interest has been separately recorded as a redemption liability.
+The Company also has a non-controlling interest of 27% of Ease Live AS, located in Norway, whose interest has been separately recorded as a redemption liability (see note 28).